Micronesia: Prehistory

 The Northern Mariana Islands were the first islands in Oceania colonized by the Austronesian peoples.
 They were settled by the voyagers who sailed eastwards from the Philippines in approximately 1500 BCE.
 These populations gradually moved southwards until they reached the Bismarck Archipelago and the Solomon Islands by 1300 BCE and reconnected with the Lapita culture of the southeast migration branch of Austronesians moving through coastal New Guinea and Island Melanesia.
 By 1200 BCE, they again began crossing open seas beyond inter-island visibility, reaching Vanuatu, Fiji, and New Caledonia; before continuing eastwards to become the ancestors of the Polynesian people.

 Further migrations by other Austronesians also followed, likely from Sulawesi, settling Palau and Yap by around 1000 BCE.
 The details of this colonization, however, are not very well known.
 In 200 BCE, a loosely connected group of Lapita colonists from Island Melanesia also migrated back northwards, settling the islands of eastern Micronesia almost simultaneously.
 This region became the center of another wave of migrations radiating outwards, reconnecting them with other settled islands in western Micronesia.

 Around 800 CE, a second wave of migrants from Southeast Asia arrived in the Marianas, beginning what is now known as the Latte period.
 These new settlers built large structures with distinctive capped stone pillars known as haligi.
 They also reintroduced rice (which did not survive earlier voyages), making the Northern Marianas the only islands in Oceania where rice was grown prior to European contact.
 However, it was considered a high-status crop and only used in rituals.
 It did not become a staple until after Spanish colonization.

 Construction of Nan Madol, a megalithic complex made from basalt lava logs in Pohnpei, began in around 1180 CE.
-This was followed by the construction of the Leluh complex in Kosrae in around 1200 CE.
+This was followed by the construction of the Leluh complex in Kosrae in around 1200.